The Black Stone: Synopsis

-The story opens with an unnamed narrator being gripped with curiosity by a brief reference to the Black Stone in the book Nameless Cults, aka The Black Book, by Friedrich von Junzt.
+The story opens with an unnamed narrator being gripped with curiosity by a brief reference to the Black Stone in the book Nameless Cults (also The Black Book) by Friedrich von Junzt.
 He researches the artifact but finds little further information.
 The ancient (though its age is debated) monolith stands near to the village of Stregoicavar ("meaning something like Witch-Town") in the mountains of Hungary.
 There are many superstitions surrounding it, for instance anyone who sleeps nearby will suffer nightmares for the rest of their life and anyone who visits the stone on Midsummer Night will go insane and die.
-Though the Monolith is hated and disliked by all in the village, it is said by the Innskeeper that "Any man who lay hammer or maul to it die evilly", so the villagers simply shun the stone.
+Though the Monolith is hated and disliked by all in the village, it is said by the innkeeper that "Any man who lay hammer or maul to it die evilly", so the villagers simply shun the stone.

 The narrator decides to travel to Stregoicavar on vacation.
 Along the way he hears of the local history and sees the site of an old battlefield, where Count Boris Vladinoff fought the invading Suleiman the Magnificent in 1526.
 Local stories say that Vladinoff took shelter in a ruined castle and was brought a lacquered case that had been found near the body of Selim Bahadur, "the famous Turkish scribe and historian", who had died in a recent battle.
-The unnamed contents scared the Count but at that moment Turkish artillery destroyed a part of the castle and he got buried in the rubble, where his bones still remain.
+The unnamed contents scared the Count but at that moment Turkish artillery destroyed a part of the castle and he was buried in the rubble, where his bones still remain.